evovch/ACCULINNA_go4_user_library/README.md

 Analysis of output root files
 =============================

-Obsolete...
-The 'Reader' module and corresponding run_reader.C macro are under development.

-A ROOT macro 'macros/analyse.C' is provided as a template to start your simple analysis by means of native ROOT.
+A ROOT macro 'macros/analyse4.C' is provided as a template to start your simple analysis by means of native ROOT.
 Please, follow the instructions written at the beginning of the file.

 > cd macros
-> root -l "analyse.C(\"filename.lmd.root\")" > macroout.txt 2> macroerr.txt
+> root -l "analyse4.C(\"filename.lmd.root\", \"config.xml\", 10)" > macroout.txt 2> macroerr.txt

 Input data structure
 ====================